 How does Femeno 1 work?

-Femeno 1 contains natural ingredients.
+Femeno 1 contains natural ingredients and is rich in phyto-estrogens.
 The list below contains the active ingredients and their properties:

-- Red clover and soya are natural sources of phytoestrogens.
-Phytoestrogens contain isoflavones like genistein, daidzein and glycitein, which help make the body more sensitive to oestrogen.
+- Red clover and soya are natural sources of phyto-estrogens.
+Phyto-estrogens contain isoflavones like genistein, daidzein and glyceitin, which help make the body more sensitive to estrogen.

-- Dong quai or female ginseng is one of the most commonly used ingredients in traditional Chinese herbalism.
+- Dong Quai or female ginseng is one of the most commonly used ingredients in Traditional Chinese Medicin (TCM).
 It supports reproductive and urinary health.

 - Valerian is a natural, mild sedative that reduces stress and promotes healthy sleep during menopause.

 - Kudzu (Pueraria lobata) is a climbing plant native to China and Japan.
-It is an excellent source of phytoestrogen and helps alleviate the symptoms of menopause by making the body more sensitive to oestrogen.
+It is an excellent source of phyto-estrogen and helps alleviate the symptoms of menopause by making the body more sensitive to estrogen.

 Help during menopause